CostkaKukru/VRP-Project/README.md

 # Vehicle Routing Problem (VRP) Optimization

-This project tackles the Vehicle Routing Problem (VRP) with a focus on optimizing public transport accessibility in Berlin, Germany.
+This project tackles the Vehicle Routing Problem (VRP) with a focus on optimizing bus routes  in Berlin, Germany.
 It leverages a grid-based scoring model and integrates advanced optimization algorithms, including Simulated Annealing (SA), Branch and Bound (BaB), and machine learning-enhanced approaches.

 ---